pulp-platform/pulp-builder/README.md

 ### Setup

-All the dependencies required to build the SDK must be setup through environment variables.

-The toolchain must be built separately and the following environment variable should point to it:
+The toolchain must be built separately and the following environment variable should set:

-    $ export PULP_RISCV_GCC_TOOLCHAIN=<path to the folder containing the bin folder of the toolchain>
+    $ export PATH=<path to the folder containing the bin folder of the toolchain>/bin:$PATH

 RTL platforms should also be built separately (see the platform documentation for that) and the following environment variable must point to the folder where the platform was installed (this example is for pulpissimo):